 OAE facilitates accommodations for all University of Illinois Urbana-Champaign employees including:

-• Individuals seeking employment with the university seeking accommodations to apply for a job or participate in the hiring process.
+- Individuals seeking accommodations to apply for a job or participate in the hiring process.

 For information about student academic accommodations and other types of accommodations not handled by our office, please see the Request an Accommodation page.